-Some of these performance requirements have been expressed in terms of limitations on the various components and features of the single general helmet and equestrian activities.
-Copies of these Standards are available upon request.

-configuration currently available.
+Some of these performance requirements have been expressed in terms of limitations on the various components and features of the single general helmet configuration currently available.
 These expressions have been used only for the sake of clarity and should not be misinterpreted as requiring specific configurations or materials.
 As newer helmet technologies appear, these limitations will be re-examined and, perhaps, restated.